Hearts and Bones (film): Cast

+Production

+Hearts and Bones was directed and co-written by Ben Lawrence, and produced by Matt Reeder.
+It was co-written by Beatrix Christian.

+Cinematography was by Hugh Miller, while Phillip Horn was responsible for editing the film.
+The score was composed by Rafael May.

 Release

-Hearts and Bones was shown at a number of film festivals in 2019, after which the film was originally slated for an April 2020 release into Australian cinemas.
-The April wide-release was cancelled due to the COVID-19 pandemic, which forced the shutdown of the nation's cinemas.
-Instead of delaying the theatrical release, the film opted instead to release directly onto digital platforms on May 6, 2020.
+Hearts and Bones premiered at the Sydney Film Festival on 15 June 2019, and was then shown at a number of film festivals in 2019.
+It was originally slated for an April 2020 release into Australian cinemas; however, the release was cancelled due to the COVID-19 pandemic in Australia, which forced the shutdown of the many cinemas for some time.
+Instead of delaying the theatrical release, the film opted instead to release directly onto digital platforms on 6 May 2020.

-The home-video release was planned for June 3, 2020.
+The home-video release was planned for 3 June 2020.